cuba-platform/dashboard-addon/README.md

 This panel contains the following buttons:

-- *OK* - saves the dashboard and close the editor;
+- *OK* - saves the dashboard and close the editor.
-- *Cancel* - closes the editor without saving the dashboard;
+- *Cancel* - closes the editor without saving the dashboard.
-- *Propagate* - publishes event `com.haulmont.addon.dashboard.web.events.DashboardUpdatedEvent`;
+- *Propagate* - publishes event `com.haulmont.addon.dashboard.web.events.DashboardUpdatedEvent`.
-- *Export Json* - export the dashboard to a JSON file;
+- *Export Json* - export the dashboard to a JSON file.
 - *Import Json* - import the dashboard from a JSON file and refresh the editor.

 ## 4.2 Dashboard Groups <a name='dashboard-groups'></a>